Super ShowDown (2019): Background

-The event was held at the King Abdullah International Stadium in Jeddah, Saudi Arabia.
+The second annual Super ShowDown was held at the King Abdullah International Stadium in Jeddah, Saudi Arabia.

 In early 2018, the American professional wrestling promotion WWE began a 10-year strategic multiplatform partnership with the General Sports Authority in support of Saudi Vision 2030, Saudi Arabia's social and economic reform program.
-After holding the Greatest Royal Rumble and Crown Jewel events in 2018, the third pay-per-view (PPV) and WWE Network event under this partnership was announced as Super ShowDown.
-It was scheduled to be held on June 7, 2019, at the King Abdullah Sports City's King Abdullah International Stadium in Jeddah and feature wrestlers from the Raw, SmackDown, and 205 Live brands.
-This also marked the second event under the Super ShowDown chronology, the first of which was held on October 6, 2018, in Melbourne, Victoria, Australia.
-That original event had stylized the title as "Super Show-Down" while the second event changed the stylization and removed the dash.
+After holding the Greatest Royal Rumble and Crown Jewel events in 2018, the third pay-per-view (PPV) and livestreaming event under this partnership was announced as Super ShowDown.
+It was originally planned for early May, before Ramadan, but was pushed back to after Ramadan, with it scheduled to be held on Friday, June 7, 2019, at the King Abdullah Sports City's King Abdullah International Stadium in Jeddah and featured wrestlers from the Raw, SmackDown, and 205 Live brands.
+In addition to the main card airing live at 9:00 p.m.
+Arabia Standard Time (2:00 p.m.
+Eastern Time) on traditional PPV worldwide, it was livestreamed on the WWE Network.
+This also marked the second annual Super ShowDown, the first of which was held in October 2018 in Australia.
+That original event had stylized the title as "Super Show-Down" while this second event changed the stylization and removed the dash.